6.1 EWEB Internal Operations Introduction and Policy Language from SD15

 EWEB seeks to lead by example.
 By developing and implementing strategies for reducing internal emissions, EWEB can share lessons learned with customers that seek to decarbonize, take advantage of federal or state incentive programs, and/or add resiliency measures and best practices to internal operations.

-- Greenhouse gas emissions inventory results for calendar year 2023
+- Greenhouse gas emissions inventory for operational emissions only for calendar year 2024.

 Content planned for future Guidebook Versions: